 Use this link to subscribe to the Weekly Newsletter

 Binghamton Independent Media Center is a grassroots organization committed to using media production and distribution as a tool for promoting social and economic justice.
 It is our goal to further the self-determination of people under-represented in media production and content, and to illuminate and analyze local and global issues that impact ecosystems, communities and individuals.
 We seek to identify and create positive models for a sustainable and equitable society free from the interests of profit driven media.
+Binghamton IMC is sponsored by the Center for Gender, Art, and Culture which is responsible for our financial management and is a mutual resource sharing organization.

 In accordance with IMC-Binghamton's overall mission, the online Newswire is designed to empower individuals to become independent and civic journalists by providing a direct forum for presenting media, including text articles, audio and video recordings and photographs to the public via the Internet.
 People can also post comments to anything published.
 Within that general framework, we specifically encourage individuals to publish: